01 · Practice

 Great product ideas die every day in the handoff between the designer's desk and the factory floor.
 A sketch looks good.
 A render looks better.
 But somewhere in the translation, something always breaks.
 A material fails at scale, a tolerance is wrong, a cost estimate kills the project.

-Lean exists to close that gap.
-Every product Lean works on gets the same treatment.
-Designed with manufacturing in mind from day one, engineered to be built in the real world, prototyped against real-world constraints.
+Lean exists to help close that gap.
+Every product Lean works on gets the same treatment: designed with manufacturing in mind from day one, developed around real-world materials, assembly, supplier constraints, and reviewed through prototypes, suppliers, or qualified specialists where needed.